-Table 61 - Log Header Type 1 Format
+1314 Table 61 - Log Header Type 1 format

-Offset Name Length Value Description 00h OEM Reserved 5 BYTES Varies Reserved area for OEM customization, not assignable by this specification 05h Multiple Event Time Window BYTE Varies The number of minutes that must pass between duplicate log entries that utilize a multiple-event counter, specified in BCD.
-The value ranges from 00h to 99h to represent 0 to 99 minutes.
+Offset Name Length Value Description 00h OEM Reserved 5 BYTES Varies Reserved area for OEM customization, not assignable by this specification 05h Multiple Event Time Window BYTE Varies Number of minutes that must pass between duplicate log entries that utilize a multiple-event counter, specified in BCD The value ranges from 00h to 99h to represent 0 to 99 minutes.
 See 7.16.6.3 for usage details.

-06h Multiple Event Count Increment ВУТЕ Varies The number of occurrences of a duplicate event that must pass before the multiple-event counter associated with the log entry is updated, specified as a numeric value in the range 1 to 255.
-(The value 0 is reserved.)
+06h Multiple Event Count Increment BYTE Varies Number of occurrences of a duplicate event that must pass before the multiple-event counter associated with the log entry is updated, specified as a numeric value in the range 1 to 255 (The value 0 is reserved.)
 See 7.16.6.3 for usage details.
-07h Pre-boot Event Log Reset - CMOS Address BYTE Varies Identifies the CMOS RAM address (in the range 10h - FFh) associated with the Pre-boot Event Log Reset; the value is 00h if the feature is not supported.
+07h Pre-boot Event Log Reset - CMOS Address ВҮТЕ Varies CMOS RAM address (in the range 10h - FFh) associated with the Pre-boot Event Log Reset; the value is 00h if the feature is not supported See below for usage details.
+08h Pre-boot Event Log Reset - CMOS Bit Index BYTE Varies Bit within the above CMOS RAM location that is set to indicate that the log should be cleared The value is specified in the range 0 to 7, where 0 specifies the LSB and 7 specified the MSB.
 See below for usage details.
-08h Pre-boot Event Log Reset - CMOS Bit Index ВҮТЕ Varies Identifies the bit within the above CMOS RAM location that is set to indicate that the log should be cleared.
-The value is specified in the range 0 to 7, where 0 specifies the LSB and 7 specified the MSB.
+09h CMOS Checksum - Starting Offset ВУТЕ Varies CMOS RAM address associated with the start of the area that is to be checksummed, if the value is non-0 If the value is 0, the CMOS Address field lies outside of a checksummed region in CMOS RAM.
 See below for usage details.
-09h CMOS Checksum - Starting Offset ВҮТЕ Varies Identifies the CMOS RAM address associated with the start of the area that is to be checksummed, if the value is non-0.
-If the value is 0, the CMOS Address field lies outside of a checksummed region in CMOS RAM.
-See below for usage details.
-0Ah CMOS Checksum - Byte Count ВҮТЕ Varies Identifies the number of consecutive CMOS RAM addresses, starting at the Starting Offset, that participate in the CMOS Checksum region associated with the pre-boot event log reset.
-See below for usage details.
-0Bh CMOS Checksum - Checksum Offset BYTE Varies Identifies the CMOS RAM address associated with the start of two consecutive bytes into which the calculated checksum value is stored.
-See below for usage details.
-0Ch - 0Eh Reserved 3 BYTEs 000000h Available for future assignment by this specification 0Fh Header Revision BYTE 01h Identifies the version of Type 1 header implemented
+0Ah CMOS Checksum - Byte Count BYTE Varies Number of consecutive CMOS RAM addresses, starting at the Starting Offset, that participate in the CMOS Checksum region associated with the preboot event log reset See below for usage details.
+0Bh CMOS Checksum - Checksum Offset BYTE Varies CMOS RAM address associated with the start of two consecutive bytes into which the calculated checksum value is stored See below for usage details.
+0Ch - 0Eh Reserved 3 BYTEs 000000h Available for future assignment by this specification 0Fh Header Revision BYTE 01h Version of Type 1 header implemented